engrchrishenry/lensless_face_recognition/README.md

    - dct_vis: Contains DCT of the sensor measurement.
 Saved an image file.

    - meas_vis: Contains visulation of the resized sensor measurement.
 Saved an image file.
 4. [Optional] Generate verification pairs for testing.
-Skip this step if you'd like to use test pairs consistent with the paper ('pairs_verification.txt').
+Skip this step if you'd like to use test pairs consistent with the paper ('data/pairs_verification.txt').
    ```python
    python generate_verification_pairs.py --data_path "path_to_output_folder/test/ymdct_npy" --output_file "pairs_new.txt" --num_of_pairs 10000
    ```